vindar/tgx/docs/intro_api_3D.md

 surfaces, especially on curved meshes.
 Textured Gouraud rendering is often the best visual compromise for embedded solid 3D rendering.

+Internally, `Renderer3D` dispatches to templated shader variants. `LOADED_SHADERS` tells the compiler which variants must exist in the binary.
+Runtime calls such as `setShaders()` then select among these already compiled variants.
+Keeping `LOADED_SHADERS` narrow saves flash and helps the compiler remove unused branches.
+This is important on MCU targets where code size and instruction cache behavior affect frame time.

 @section sec_3D_projection Projection, camera and model transform